1upvc/landj-starter-gatsby-cms/src/pages/about/index.md

 ![home-raju-gpk-653258-main](/img/home-raju-gpk-653258-main.jpg)

 ### Food Operations
 L&J Family Foods is a 1UP Ventures (1UPVC) company brand.
 Operations are based out of the State of Virginia in the United States of America.
 The brand conception of L&J Family Foods was established in 2018.
 The company is fully permitted by Fairfax County and the great State of Virginia.
+Operations are currently located at 2305 Malraux Drive Vienna, VA 22182.

 All Rights Reserved ©2019.